What care do alpacas need?

 Body Scoring

-If possible, weigh your alpacas.
+If possible, weigh your alpacas too.
 Veterinary weigh scales are ideal for this task, but if you have just a few alpacas and access to a trailer, you can weigh the empty trailer on a weigh bridge and then weigh your alpacas and divide the figure between them to get a guide weight.
-IMPORTANT: Don't BCS your alpacas based on weights, as two alpacas can weigh the same but have very different BCS when you get hands on and feel.
+IMPORTANT: Do not BCS your alpacas based on weights, as two alpacas can weigh the same but have very different frames and therefore one may be underweight and the other could be overweight.

 Foot Trimming